 Arno Bay to Tumby Bay - 46 minutes.

 Relax in Tumby Bay or take a fishing charter and try your hand catching King George whiting.

 Tumby Bay to Port Lincoln - 40 minutes.
 Immerse yourself in a world of adventure.
 Swim with sea lions or go shark cage diving.
 Explore and camp in Lincoln National Park and stock up on freshly caught seafood at The Fresh Fish Place.
 Eat like a king at the Port Lincoln Hotel with the 1kg Oyster Challenge and see where the oysters are sourced from in the idyllic holiday town of Coffin Bay.

 Port Lincoln to Streaky Bay - 3 hours.
 There's a 283-step stairway down to Locks Well Beach, which is rated as one of the best salmon fishing beaches in Australia.
 It's worth the effort.
 Follow the Great Ocean Tourist Drive and view the clifftop art trail to Elliston.
 Swim with sea lions in Baird Bay and get up close with these playful puppies of the ocean.
-Grab lunch or dinner at the Mocean Café in Streaky Bay.

 Streaky Bay to Ceduna - 1 hour, 15 minutes.
 Marvel at Murphy's Haystacks, devour Smoky Bay oysters straight from the sea or at the Oysterfest event held in Ceduna every October.
 Ceduna is also a great base to explore the rest of the far west coast, across to Head of Bight and the Nullarbor.
-Take a 2-hour encounter eco-cruise at Fowlers Bay to watch Southern Right and Humpback whales frolicking in the ocean (seasonal).
-From June to October watch large numbers of Southern Right whales from special viewing platforms at Head of Bight.
+Take a 2-hour encounter eco-cruise at Fowlers Bay to watch Southern right and Humpback whales frolicking in the ocean (seasonal).
+From June to October watch large numbers of Southern right whales from special viewing platforms at Head of Bight.